docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 >
 >Enhanced Container Isolation is available to Docker Business customers only.

 Enhanced Container Isolation provides an additional layer of security that uses a variety of advanced techniques to harden container isolation without impacting developer productivity.
+It is available with [Docker Desktop 4.13.0 or later](../../release-notes.md).

 These techniques include:
 - Running all containers unprivileged through the Linux user-namespace.